 15. Go Night Squid Fishing

-As night falls on Halong, flashlights can be seen all over the place – a display from the activities of the night squid fishing.
-Most of the tour boats will offer you the opportunity to test your skills on how to catch a squid – a lovely way to enjoy the beautiful evenings in the Bay while surrounded by huge squids that make their appearance only at night.
+As night falls on Halong, flashlights can be seen all over the place – a display of the activities of the night squid fishing.
+Most of the tour boats will offer you the opportunity to test your skills on how to catch squid – a lovely way to enjoy the beautiful evenings in the Bay while surrounded by huge squids that make their appearance only at night.

 The squids will be attracted to the light and hopefully will take the bait.
-Certain times of the year are better than others, but it is always fun to be out on the deck in the still of the night, enjoying a beer and trying to catch these local delicacies.
+Certain times of the year are better than others, but it is always fun to be out on the deck in the still of the night, enjoying a beer and try to catch these local delicacies.

-16. Find Serenity in Lan Ha Bay
+16. Find Serenity on Lan Ha Bay Beaches and Islands

 Lan Ha Bay lies just off the south and east coasts of Cat Ba Island and is the next big thing in the world of UNESCO heritage sights.
 Due to its sustainability and eco-friendly tourism policies, Lan Ha Bay is unspoiled and uncrowded with a number of ‘hidden gem’ locations still left to explore!